 Four different types of cards were defined, that could fit different usage cases: event card, product card, social media post card, and profile card.
 The cards were built as light and dark themes, then vertical and horizontal to fit as many different use cases as possible.

-More than building the design system, the most crucial, time-consuming part is been how deciding how to proceed at each step, define processes and reach consensus.
+Building the design system, the most crucial part was deciding how to proceed at each step, defining the processes, and reaching consensus.

 Isaac Vigil © 2023